kiba/Writings/for_science/chp10_wine_and_dine.md

 *****

-**Ami Natsu
+**Mayumi Yoshizawa
 Shopping Distract 9, Sidonia**

-For Security Police agent Ami Natsu, this street was...just like any other shopping district she had seen in her life, given that the she lived on Sidonia for all her life.
+For Security Police agent Yoshizawa Mayumi, this street was...just like any other shopping district.
+There was absolutely nothing special about it, for it was part of her life for as long she remembered.

 But for the ancestral couple, it was the same yet different.
 In some way, it might as well not be on a starship traveling between star systems.